Having babies: Life’s next step or thank you, next?

 In our conversation, Joan explained some of the misconceptions people have about those who choose a child-free life, while Dainial boldly answered my (pointed) question about whether Singaporean parents are “entitled”.

-Dissecting the latest Government policies to spur couples into having children, Dainial said that he is like most parents - “if can get more, it would be good”.
+Dissecting the latest government policies to spur couples into having children, Dainial said that he is like most parents – “if can get more, it would be good”.

 He also has his own non-financial goodies that could be on the wish list, including an unusual suggestion to have a Parenting 101 class in schools here.